Please select a program from my course offerings below. If you’d like a printable pdf instead, you can download one here.

-If you are a body-nerd, science-buff or simply curious about how to create positive tissue change through your asana practice, this course is for you!
-Join Jules Mitchell, MS, CMT, ERYT500 for a 3-day intensive that weaves together asana with the basics of biomechanics to take your knowledge and teaching confidence to the next level.
-The latest in movement research and foundational scientific concepts are discussed in an easy-to-understand, practical way that builds body awareness and will immediately impact the way you teach and practice yoga.
+If you are a body-nerd, science-buff, or simply curious about how to create positive adaptations through your asana practice, this course is for you!
+Join Jules Mitchell for a 3-day intensive that weaves together asana with the basics of biomechanics to take your knowledge and teaching confidence to the next level.
+The latest research and foundational principles of exercise science are discussed in an easy-to-understand, practical way that builds body awareness and will immediately impact the way you teach and practice yoga.
 A sample of discussion and interactive topics include:

 - Differentiate between anatomy and biomechanics

 - Discuss where yoga asana fits into load management

 - Explore how tendons and similar connective tissues respond and adapt to loads

 - Unpack how we define injuries and how to best communicate about them

 - Create more clarity and accuracy in alignment cues

 - Consider specific cueing and intentional loading to promote mobility and skill

 - Examine the fascinating role of pain science in the yoga experience